richfaj/SmtpClientDiag/README.md

 Ignore certificate validation results and allows the use of untrusted certificates.

+> -TlsVersion

+Specify the TLS version to use.
+Your machine must support the TLS version specified.

 ## Test-SmtpSaslAuthBlob
 This function will check the auth blob for common issues that will cause authentication issues.